blendo-app/kafka-executor/README.md

 * Simple API
 * Ensures that all the jobs will be executed successfully before a message will be committed
-* Retry strategy for jobs that fails
+* Retry strategy for jobs that fail
 * Graceful shutdown